 Consider first the claim that sympathy is the joint product of two universal human capacities, sensibility and reflection.
 Grouchy’s search for the ‘first cause’ of sympathy begins with infantile experience of physical suffering (LS: 58).
 Grouchy concludes on the basis of introspection that that experience involves two distinctive sensations of pain.
 There is a local sensation of pain in the affected body part and then an additional non-local sensation of pain.
 This additional general sensation of pain, unlike the first, is easily ‘renewed’ when we recall previous pains (LS: 59).
 Crucially, we also feel it when we see or recognize that another is in pain, starting with our earliest recognition of our caregivers’ feelings (LS: 70).
 This general pain is not, contra Smith, secondary to a sophisticated imaginative engagement with the other’s circumstances.
 It may be directly triggered by any sign of others’ pain, especially when those others are people we have come to associate with our own wellbeing.
 Grouchy observes that we are from infancy dependent creatures, and so we take a special interest in the happiness of those who ensure our survival (LS: 70-71).
 Our awareness of their suffering tends to prompt in us an especially fierce general pain, and our hatred of this general pain generates aversion to that which causes it, namely others’ suffering.

 Sensibility is the tendency to feel pain or pleasure, either general or local.
 It includes the tendency to feel secondary pain at the sight of another’s pain, or secondary pleasure at the sight of another’s pleasure.
 Sensibility can be enhanced through repeated and varied exercise (LS: 64).
 However, mere sensibility is not enough for human sympathy.
 We also need reflection (LS: 65, 67).
 Through reflection, an operation which ‘fastens in our souls’ ‘instances of suffering,’ we develop a more durable sympathetic pain response, we extend this response to include ‘moral’ (psychological) pains, and we expand its reach beyond the pains of those who are physically and psychologically close to us, to the pains of those who are remote or even unknown (LS: 67).
 One of reflection’s functions is to reveal likenesses.
+As Grouchy explains, ‘it is reflection which, when we see someone oppressed by pain, reminds us that we, too, are subject to that same tyrant, destroyer of life’ (LS: 67).
 In reflecting on the suffering of even our most distant fellows, we come to recognize this suffering as the same sort of thing as those physical pains to which we are primitively averse.
 And as this deep likeness is impressed upon us, it is natural for our original aversion to the suffering of ourselves and our caregivers to extend to encompass first the recognizably similar woes of others whom we admire or benefit from, and then eventually the woes of all humanity.
 We move from the experience of individual physical pains to an abstract but still aversive representation of pain in general.